-Unfortunately, you don’t receive an approval and then get paid the next day.
+Unfortunately, you don’t receive approval and then get paid the next day.

 In this blog, we are going to examine some key points to the approval process, when you should expect payment, and some situations that could catch you by surprise.

 Social Security Applicants and Social Security Back Pay.
 For some people, back pay can make a huge difference in their lives.
-It’s understandable that our most of our clients are justifiably curious about the date that they will receive their back pay.
+It’s understandable that most of our clients are justifiably curious about the date that they will receive their back pay.

-On average, back pay time frame is 90-120 days for the back pay to be processed and released to you give application as Social Security Applicants.
+On average, the SSI or SSDI back pay time frame is 90-120 days for the back pay to be processed and released to you give application as Social Security Applicants.
 It may be sooner or later than the average, depending upon your specific claim.

 So, why is there such a discrepancy?
 Generally, an individual with a smaller back pay amount won’t have to wait as long for their back pay to arrive as someone with a significant amount.

 For instance, when a claimant is owed a large sum, their check can require up to three signatures before it’s released from the payment center.
 Also, the SSA may need certain information from you in order to process your payments, such as household financial information, or your Workers Compensation payment information.

 The longer it takes SSA to receive this information, the longer it will take to get your payments processed and released.

 You may be surprised to learn that there is a mandatory waiting period applied to SSDI claims.
 According to the Social Security Administration, you must be disabled for five months after your disability onset date before you can start receiving SSDI payments.